-- [9] The Complainant submitted the assessed rental rate parameters appear to apply in an inconsistent manner, which has resulted in the subject rental rates being overestimated. - [10] The Complainant provided a table titled Rental Rate/Excess Land Analysis.
+- [9] The Complainant submitted the subject property's assessment is more than market value and the net market rental rate used in the Income Approach to Value should be no more than \$8.00 per sf. - [10] The Complainant provided the Tenancy list for the subject property noting there is one tenant with a five-year lease.
+The lease start date is November 1, 2020, and the lease rate is \$8.00 per sf. - [11] The Complainant provided the Summary of Basic Lease Provisions noting there are annual step-ups of \$0.50 per sf commencing November 1, 2021. - [12] The Complainant provided a table titled Rental Rate/Excess Land Analysis.
 The table contains actual rent achieved for five properties, including the subject property, with lease start dates in the period November 2020 thru March 2021.
 The actual rents achieved range from \$3.75 to \$10.00 per sf.
 In addition, the table contains Listing/Listed rents from four properties which range from \$7.00 to \$11.00 per sf.
 The median rent rate when all properties are taken together is \$8.00 per sf.
+The

-The Complainant requested the rate of \$8.00 per sf be applied to the warehouse spaces in the subject property assessment.
+Complainant requested the rate of \$8.00 per sf be applied to the warehouse spaces in the subject property assessment.